acwgough/foreground_moments/README.md

 and then squares this array elementwise (as the 1x1 moment depends only on the square of these elements).

+### Dependencies
+This script used the `pyshtools.utils.Wigner3j` function to calcualte the w3j coefficients.
+It also used `healpy` to generate the maps and various `numpy` operations.

 ## `foreground_functions.py`
 This is the most important file in the repo.
 Here are the functions used to generate data from a set of parameters, and also generate the model from a set of parameters.